 A substantial portion of our business is conducted outside of the United States and, as a result, we are subject to foreign business, political and economic risks.
-Most of our integrated circuits are manufactured, assembled, tested and packaged by third-parties located in China and Taiwan.
-We generated 92%, 90% and 86% of our revenue in 2017, 2018 and 2019, respectively, from sales to customers outside the United States, and for the year ended December 31, 2019, 55% of our revenue was from sales in three jurisdictions, Taiwan, Korea and China.
+Most of our integrated circuits are manufactured, assembled and tested by third-parties located in China and Taiwan.
+We generated 90%, 86% and 92% of our revenue in 2018, 2019 and 2020, respectively, from sales to customers outside the United States, and for the year ended December 31, 2020, 64% of our revenue was from sales in three jurisdictions, China, Singapore and Taiwan.
 Our controller research and development is conducted primarily in Taiwan and our SSD solutions research and development is conducted in both China and Taiwan.
 Most of our corporate functions are located in Taiwan.
 These operations are directly influenced by the political and economic conditions of the country in which they are located.
 We do not expect the portion of our business located outside of the United States to change in the future.